 This blog, published free of charge since September 2007, is a way for me to stay in touch with seasonal bookstore visitors from afar and when I am closed during the winter.
-The bookstore is now open Tuesdays through Saturdays in July (we'll see how August looks when we get there), and we ask your cooperation with COVID-19 precautions.
+The bookstore is open Tuesdays through Saturdays this fall, as it has been since July 1, and we ask your cooperation with COVID-19 precautions.
 Thank you.

 Search This Blog